phin1x/python-ipp/README.md

 # python-ipp
-IPP Library for Python without dependencies
+IPP Library for python without external dependencies

+This library was build and testet with python 3.4